FOR CODE NAME MADELEINE:

 Sept.
 13 -- annual memorial service for Noor Inayat Khan, Carmelite Convent, Dachau Concentration Camp Memorial Site, Dachau, Germany.
 Time to be announced.

 Oct.
-17 or 18 -- Brattleboro Literary Festival, Brattleboro, VT.
+17 or 18 (date & time to be determined) -- Brattleboro Literary Festival, Brattleboro, VT.
 On panel with Judy Batalion, author of The Light of Days: The Untold Story of Women Resistance Fighters in Hitler's Ghettos.
-Date & time to be announced.

 "The Virtues of Ignorance"